Working with scheduled content

-In some circumstances content producers may wish to update content items that have already been added to one or more edition slots.
+In some circumstances content producers may wish to update content after it has been added to editions.
 For example, on noticing a spelling mistake when previewing the edition content.
-The update editions feature makes this easy by allowing the content producer to push such updates directly from the content editing window.
+The update editions feature makes this easy by allowing the content producer to push such updates directly from the content form.

-If a content instance is part of a scheduled edition, then it will be shown with a blue lock icon in the content usage panel.
+If a content instance is part of a scheduled edition, then it is shown with a blue lock icon in the content usage panel.
 The edition would need to be unscheduled before the content could be updated.